Cooler hiring in June could help the Fed achieve an elusive 'soft landing' for US economy

 WHY IS HIRING SO CONSISTENT?

-Yet several factors are countering those headwinds and perpetuating hiring, which typically boosts consumer spending and propels the economy.
+Several factors, though, are countering those headwinds and helping perpetuate hiring, which typically boosts consumer spending and propels the economy.

-And higher interest rates typically would lead to job losses in the construction and manufacturing industries.
+And higher interest rates normally would be expected to spur job losses in construction and manufacturing.
 This time, the opposite has happened: Construction firms added 23,000 jobs last month, automakers 4,300.
 There are so few homes available that even reduced demand for housing is spurring more construction — and more jobs.

 Likewise, despite sharply higher loan rates, auto sales have risen this year largely because of pent-up demand after years of reduced supply.